oddsocks1024/syracuse/README.md

 # syracuse
-Fork of the Archimedes Emulator called Arculator
+Fork of the Archimedes Emulator called Arculator by Sarah Walker